machinekoder/pickit-docs/docs/documentation/flex/explaining-the-flex-detection-parameters.rst

 These parameters determine the kind of object you want to find.
-The effect of modifying them can be visualized in the **Objects** view.
+The effect of modifying them can be visualized in the :ref:`Objects view <objects-view>`.
 Below there is a list of all models and a typical applications where they are used:

 -  **Square** and **rectangle**: cardboard packaging, plastic bags,